Charles Curtis: Marriage and family

 On November 27, 1884, Curtis married Annie Elizabeth Baird (1860–1924).
 They had three children: Permelia Jeannette Curtis (1886–1955), Henry "Harry" King Curtis (1890–1946), and Leona Virginia Curtis (1892–1965).
 He and his wife also provided a home in Topeka for his paternal sister Dolly Curtis before her marriage.
 His wife died in 1924.

 A widower when he was elected vice president in 1928, Curtis had his long-since-married sister, Dolly Curtis Gann (March 1866 – January 30, 1953), act as his official hostess for social events.
-She had lived with her husband, Edward Everett Gann, in Washington, DC, since about 1903.
+She had lived with her husband, Edward Everett Gann, in Washington, D.C., since about 1903.
 He was a lawyer and once an assistant attorney general in the government.
 Attuned to social protocol, Dolly Gann insisted in 1929 on being treated officially as the second woman in government at social functions.
 The diplomatic corps voted to change a State Department protocol to acknowledge that while her brother was in office.

-To date, Curtis is the last vice president who was unmarried during his entire time in office.
+To date, Curtis is the last vice president to remain unmarried during his entire time in office.
 Alben W. Barkley, who served as vice president from 1949 to 1953, entered office as a widower but remarried while in office.

 House of Representatives (1893–1907)

 First elected as a Republican to the House of Representatives of the 53rd Congress, Curtis was re-elected for the following six terms.
 Naturally gregarious, he also made the effort to learn about his many constituents and treated them as personal friends.

+Curtis promoted cultural assimilation of Native Americans into the dominant white American society, most notably in the Curtis Act of 1898.
+In his hand-written autobiography, Curtis noted having been unhappy with the final version of the Curtis Act.
+This was due to the bill HR 8581 having gone through five revisions in committees in both the House of Representatives and the Senate, with little left of Curtis's original draft.
+He believed that the Five Civilized Tribes needed to make changes, and that the way ahead for Native Americans was through education and use of both their and the majority cultures.
+However, he also had hoped to give more support to Native American transitions, something which Congress was not prepared to extend.

 In 1902, the Kaw Allotment Act disbanded the Kaw Nation as a legal entity and provided for the allotment of its communal land to members in a process similar to that experienced by other tribes.
 The act transferred 160 acres (0.6 km2) of former tribal land to the federal government.
-Other land that hand held in common was allocated to individual tribal members.
+Other land that had been held in common was allocated to individual tribal members.
 Under the terms of the act, as enrolled tribal members, Curtis and his three children were allotted about 1,625 acres (6.6 km2) of Kaw land near Washunga in Oklahoma.

 Curtis served several consecutive terms in the House from March 4, 1893, to January 28, 1907.